How to Make Spindle Candlesticks from an Old Chair

 Supplies

-- you'll need 3 chair or porch spindles
+- you'll need 3 chair or even porch spindles

 - small 4" square and circle plaques, 3 of each (I found these at Hobby Lobby)